SonicJuice/Object-Oriented-Data-Structures/README.md

-# Python Object-Orientated Abstract Data Types
+# Python Object-Oriented Abstract Data Types
-Object-orientated implementations of various abstract data types in Python!
+Object-oriented implementations of various abstract data types in Python!

 These are: